ankaAR/bestiario5e/_creatures/ulitharid.md

 ### Actions

-***Tentacles.*** Melee Weapon Attack: +9 al ataque, alcance 10 ft., one creature.
+***Tentacles.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 10 ft., one creature.
 Hit: 27 (4d10+5) psychic damage.
 If the target is Large or smaller, it is grappled (escape DC 14) and must succeed on a DC 17 Intelligence saving throw or be stunned until this grapple ends.

-***Extract Brain.*** Melee Weapon Attack: +9 al ataque, alcance 5 ft., one incapacitated humanoid grappled by the ulitharid.
+***Extract Brain.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 ft., one incapacitated humanoid grappled by the ulitharid.
 Hit: 55 (10d10) piercing damage.
 If this damage reduces the target to 0 hit points, the ulitharid kills the target by extracting and devouring its brain.

 ***Mind Blast (Recharge 5-6).*** The ulitharid magically emits psychic energy in a 60-foot cone.
 Each creature in that area must succeed on a DC 17 Intelligence saving throw or take 31 (4d12+5) psychic damage and be stunned for 1 minute.
 A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.